Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

         * Example: the average ASG CPU to stay at around 40%
     * Simple / Step Scaling
         * When a CloudWatch alarm is triggered (example CPU > 70%), then add 2 units
-        * When a CloudWatch alarm is triggered (example CPU < 30%), then remove 1
+        * When a CloudWatch alarm is triggered (example CPU < 30%), then remove 1 unit
     * Scheduled Scaling
         * Anticipate a scaling based on known usage patterns
         * Example: increase the min capacity to 10 at 5 pm on Fridays